rhyslwells/Data-Archive/content/machine-learning/Isolated Forest.md

  Isolation Forest (iForest) is an [[Model Ensemble]]-based method used for anomaly detection.
 It operates by isolating data points using a series of random binary splits.

-The key idea is that [[standardised/Outliers|anomalies]], being rare and different, are easier to isolate and thus require fewer splits.
+The key idea is that [[standardised/Outliers|anomalies]], beingM rare and different, are easier to isolate and thus require fewer splits.

 Mathematically, the isolation of a point is captured by the path length in a decision tree, where shorter paths indicate anomalies.
 The algorithm constructs multiple isolation trees, and the ==anomaly score of a point== is determined by the average path length across all trees.